 This is an increasingly important consideration for people opening international accounts in small banking jurisdictions.

 Global regulatory bodies (e.g., FATF, OECD, EU) are all stepping up pressure on foreign jurisdictions known for asset protection and low (or no) tax… and their weapons of choice are adding countries to blacklists followed by cutting correspondent bank access.

-As always, when opening bank accounts abroad, we encourage you to do your due diligence and make sure you’re choosing a bank that’s not only right for you but is also capable of protecting your money for the long-haul.
+As always, when opening bank accounts abroad, we encourage you to do your due diligence.
+That means making sure you’re choosing a bank that’s capable of protecting your money for the long-haul.
 And that means making sure you can access your money no matter what happens.

-Offshore banking in the Cook Islands could be interesting for people who already have trusts (or other entities) in the country and want to keep their financial assets within the same jurisdiction with a bank in Rarotonga.
+Offshore banking in the Cook Islands could be interesting for certain people.
+Especially those who already have trusts (or other entities) in the country.
+So, if you want to keep your financial assets in a bank in Rarotonga, this could work.

 But in most instances, there are alternative banking options that will provide more value, a wider selection of banking products, and more stable CBRs to ensure you can always access your money.

 If you’re a high net worth individual, have a Cook Islands trust or offshore company, and are struggling to find banking solutions, we can help.